Kimpton22/Tutorials-And-Guides/PyRAI2MD/Case Study 3: Active Learning - Adaptive Sampling/Step-by-Step.md

-#Case Study 3: Active learning - Adaptive sampling
+# Case Study 3: Active learning - Adaptive sampling
 This step will allow you to extend your initial training set to undersample regions through the usage of a committee of NN.

 Files that you need:
-1. input – PyRAI2MD input file specifically for adaptive sampling.
+1. input – PyRAI2MD input file specifically for adaptive sampling
 2. run_PyRAI2MD.sh – submission script
 3. {filename}-shuffled.json– initial training data from the interpolation step and the one used for the committee model training and grid search steps
 4. NN-bd-td – the committee model that was created using the optimal hyperparameters